Labor Relations

 Section 8.3.

 Postdoctoral Scholars shall not be required to work in conditions that pose an imminent danger to health and safety.
 All work by a Postdoctoral Scholar shall be performed in conformity with applicable safety standards.
-Should a Postdoctoral Scholar become aware of a condition they believe is unhealthy or dangerous, they shall immediately report the condition to a supervisor and/or the Environmental Health and Safety Department.
+Should a Postdoctoral Scholar become aware of a condition they believe is unhealthy or unsafe, they shall immediately report the condition to a supervisor and/or the Environmental Health and Safety Department.

 Section 8.4.